 In their analysis, Dr. Islami and his team used not only the prevalence of the risk factors, but also their “associated relative risk” — that is, the probability that said factors actually result in cancer.
 This information was obtained from “large-scale pooled analyses or meta-analyses.”

 Data on the number of cancer cases and cancer-related deaths were gathered from the Centers for Disease Control and Prevention (CDC) and the National Cancer Institute (NCI).

-Study co-author Dr. Otis W. Brawley, ACS chief medical officer, comments on the magnitude of the study, saying, “In 1981, Doll and Peto published what has become a classic paper on the causes of cancer.”
+Study co-author Dr. Otis W. Brawley, ACS chief medical officer, comments on the magnitude of the study, saying, “In 1981, Doll and Peto published what has become a classic

 “Since then,” he explains, “volumes of data have been published that have clarified the association between several important risk factors and cancer.
 In this new report, ACS scientists provide a 21st-century calculation that will guide us in the years ahead.”